Creating a Schematic Symbol in Altium Designer

 The Snap Grid and Visible Grid can also be set in the Properties panel in Library Options mode.
 Rather than opening the Properties panel whenever you need to change the grid, you can press G to cycle the snap grid through the available settings.
 Available settings can be edited on the Schematic – Grids page of the Preferences dialog.

-Typically, objects and pins are placed on a grid of 10 or 5, with strings being the only object needing to be placed on a grid of 1.
+Typically, objects and pins are placed on a grid of 100 mil or 50 mil, with strings being the only object needing to be placed on a grid of 10 mil.
+To assist during the positioning of text strings, press Ctrl as you move a string to temporarily switch the grid to the finest setting (the default is 10 mil).

 Properties Panel